jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

   end
 end
 ```
+* Enter the command "alias test2='rails test test/integration/users_index_test.rb'".
+* Enter the command "test2".
+This tests only the tests in test/integration/users_index_test.rb.
+All 4 tests will fail.

 ### User Delete Integration Test
 * Enter the command "rails generate integration_test users_delete".
 * Replace the contents of the file test/integration/users_delete_test.rb with the following: